MaxKumundzhiev/CS2020-OST-SM/flink/README.md

 ```
   uvicorn main:app --reload --port preferred-port-number (optional)
 ```
+#### Note that for performance enhancement.
+The data is being loaded from Cassandra Database into memory (to avoid slow hard disk I/O later) when the application starts.
+In this way, you have to statically define the partitions names from which the data will be served inside the streaming api main file.

 3. ### open the flink app inside your favourite IDE (Intellij is highly recommended)